 -----END CERTIFICATE-----

-Self-signed certificates, internally signed certificates, and using multiple certificates are not supported.
-If you obtained your certificate as multiple files, you need to combine them into a single .pem
+If you obtained your certificate chain as multiple files, you need to combine them into a single .pem

 file.
 You can do this with cat server.pem intermediate.pem trustedroot.pem > fullchain.pem